zephyrproject-rtos/zephyr/doc/subsystems/test/ztest.rst

 A test case project may consist of multiple sub-tests or smaller tests that either can be testing functionality or APIs.
-Functions implementing a test should follow the the guidelines below:
+Functions implementing a test should follow the guidelines below:

 * Test cases function names should be prefix with **test_**
 * Test cases should be documented using doxygen